iamr8/MacType-Profile/README.md

 * Download `mactype.user.js` from https://github.com/syhyz1990/mactype ( For more question, You need to translate the repo to your own language )
 * Drag and Drop it into Browser ( while you've installed tampermonkey )

-## Known Issue
+## Known Issues
-Current font we used ( MacOS Font ) doesn't respect windows font system.
-Accordingly may you face an **Square glyph** for some characters of non-english texts.
-Unfortunately i deal with it for :iran: FARSI language. *Workarounds is being welcomed* :heart:
+Our current font (MacOS Font) doesn't respect the Windows font system.
+Accordingly, you might encounter a **square glyph** for certain characters of non-English texts. *Workarounds are being welcomed* :heart: